maximdomentii/shopping-cart/README.md

 2. cd path_to_repo
 3. mvn clean install

     <b>Note:</b> Make sure you can run 'docker ps' first.
-There can be a problem with permissions denied on docker if you just
+There can be a problem with permissions denied on docker if
-    installed is and using for the first time.
+    you just installed is and using for the first time.
 If you have used docker before with current user on current machine then should be fine.

  4. docker-compose up [--scale SERVICE_NAME=NUM_OF_INSTANCES]

-    <b>Note:</b> After all containers are up then you can check in the [Eureka dashboard](localhost:8761) registered services.
+    <b>Note:</b> After all containers are up then you can check in the Eureka dashboard, at localhost:8761,
+    registered services.
 Login with admin/admin.
 You have to find the zuul-server, auth-service and shopping-cart-service.

- 5. Now you can access the [Shopping Cart client](localhost:8080) to test the application or check the integration tests from shopping-cart-service component.
+ 5. Now you can access the Shopping Cart client at localhost:8080 to test the application or check the integration tests from shopping-cart-service component.

     <b>Note:</b> For the Shopping Cart client you will have to login with cashier/cashier.